 LaStellina is a Rosato with personality and elegance.
 2014 Lastellina is comprised of bleeding of the juice of Cabernet Franc, Merlot and Sangiovese.
 It is a very slightly off-dry and intensely aromatic wine.
 This style of Rosato will complement any hot summer day on the patio.
 The cabernet franc adds some beautiful spice and herbal notes while Merlot provides a melange of red and dark fruit notes.
 Sangiovese adds bing cherry aromas and flavours while bringing with it that tang of acidity this Italian grape is best known for.

-The off-dry and highly aromatic qualities of this wine complement dishes that sport spice or piquant flavours – Thai and Indian dishes would be a great choice!
-This wine will also work beautifully with strong cheeses – be sure to search out some local favorites.
+The slightly off dry and highly aromatic qualities of this wine complement dishes that carry spice or piquant flavours.
+Hearty Indian or Thai curries would be a great choice!
+This wine will also work beautifully with strong aged cheeses.

 Welcoming and friendly like a hug, this wine’s only downside is that it’s far too easy to drink.
 An elegant, off dry sipper of wild fragrant perfumed strawberries and spicy dried sage and thyme.
 Cabernet franc, merlot and sangiovese knit seamlessly into a round, silky palate of blue plums, ripe cherries, raspberries, rock roses and sweet cinnamon on the finish.
 Generous and elegant, the ideal partner to your chèvre, cured salmon and cherry compote.